vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/09/008_yaxmanivAraNam/_index.md

 +++
 ## Comment
 Found also (except vs. 4) in Pāipp. xvi.
-Not noticed in Vāit., but quoted (vs. 1) in Kāuç.
+Not noticed in Vāit., but quoted (vs. 1) in Kāuś.
 32. 18, in a remedial ceremony. ⌊The last two verses are specified (32.
 19) as used "with worship of the sun."⌋

 ## Translations